v6cord/VVVVVV/FEATURES.md

 - `endcutscenefast()` - instantly remove cutscene bars

-- `setvar(name [, contents])` - set a variable to a given argument, or to whatever is on the next line
+- `setvar(name[,contents])` - set a variable to a given argument, or to whatever is on the next line

-- `addvar(name [, value])` - add or subtract a number to a given variable, or concatenate a string to a given variable, using either a given argument or whatever is on the next line
+- `addvar(name[,value])` - add or subtract a number to a given variable, or concatenate a string to a given variable, using either a given argument or whatever is on the next line

 - Variable assignments (`var = contents`, `var++`, `var += 1`, `var -= 1`, `var--`)